 The WRMP will have core capacities that span governance, program management and data management (Table D).
 The WRMP Steering Committee was formed to shape the Program development process.
-While there may be some overlap between the Steering Committee members and tasks, and the future decision-making body future will likely vary in composition.

-Current thinking regarding the decision-making body construct recognizes that key participants should include regulators, funders, and land managers, but be kept relatively small in number.
+Current thinking regarding the decision-making body recognizes that key participants should include regulators, funders, and land managers, but be kept relatively small in number.
 The Program charter, which will be developed in 2020, will include developing a clearly defined structure for making decisions, multi-year plans, staffing, administration, and guidance for interfacing with data management and science teams or technical advisory committee/s.